 Come visit us!
 Oslo is the hometown of the popular browser Opera.
 Started as a research project at Telenor, the largest Norwegian telecom company, Opera was founded as an independent company in 1995.
 Opera is known for its browsing innovation, being the first to introduce key features like tabs and Speed Dial.

+For more traveling advice, check out our article on finding the best travel deals online.
 What are your favorite geek travel destinations?
 Share them in the comments!